yakovbeder/discovery-session-tool/README.md

 - **Export**: Use "Export JSON" to download your data as a file

 ### Exporting Reports
-- **PDF Export**: Click "Export PDF" to generate a printable report
+- **PDF Export**: Click "Export PDF" to generate a printable report with subject information
 - **JSON Export**: Click "Export JSON" to download data for backup or sharing
+- **Custom Questions**: Custom questions are included in both PDF and JSON exports

 ### Keyboard Shortcuts
 | Shortcut | Action |